 To maintain the pipelines, our Field Services staff follows our preventive maintenance plan and operates a closed circuit televised truck (CCTV), along with a hydro-cleaning truck to keep the wastewater flowing to prevent sewage spills.
-The hydro-cleaning truck is large multi-functioning truck that includes a hose with various nozzles which sprays high pressured water to clean roots, debris, or grease from the pipelines.
+The hydro-cleaning truck is a large multi-functioning / combination truck that includes a hose with various nozzles that sprays high pressured water to clean roots, debris, or grease from the pipelines.
+The loose debris is then vacuumed up into a debris tank on the combination truck and properly disposed of.

 After the pipeline has been cleaned by the hydro-cleaning truck, the field services staff lowers a closed circuit camera into an open manhole that connects to the sewer pipeline.
 A field staff member operates the camera from inside the CCTV truck to view the condition of pipe.
 Based upon the staff’s evaluation of the pipeline, the pipeline may need additional cleaning or repair as needed.
 In some cases the pipe may need to be relined or replaced.
 In this case, a pipelining or repair project will be added to our Asset Management Plan.